Colegio de San Jose

 Colegio de San Jose, also referred to by its acronym CSJ, is a higher education institution in Iloilo City in the Philippines.
 It is run by the Sisters of Charity of Saint Vincent De Paul in Jaro, Iloilo City, Philippines.
-It was established on July 9, 1871, and is the first Catholic school for girls in Western Visayas.
+It was established on July 9, 1871, and is the first Catholic Convent School for girls in Western Visayas.

 History

 Founding

 Colegio de San Jose had its beginning in 1872.
 Vincentian priest Fr.
 Ildefonso Moral, rector of the Jaro Archdiocesan Seminary, and Recardo Mascuñana signed the contract of its establishment on July 9, 1871.

 On May 1, 1872, the Daughters of Charity opened a school to provide Christian education for girls.
 In 1877, they decided to give up the school for lack of resources.
 Bishop Mariano Cuartero of Jaro realized the need for the teaching and the catechetical services of the Sisters.
 So he gave them full charge of the Escuela Municipal, a free school for the poor, located at Sta.
 Isabel and Lopez Jaena Streets.

 In 1881, another storey was added to the nuns' quarters in response to the urgent request of the parents.
 A dormitory for girls and a chapel were inaugurated by Leandro Arrue, Bishop of Jaro.

 In 1892, Domingo Viera and the Mother Superior of the Daughters of Charity, Juana Goita, conceived the plan of constructing a college managed and owned by the Daughters of Charity.
 The Sisters were to continue managing the Escuela Municipal.

 With the help of the higher Superiors and new loyal benefactors, the work immediately started.
 The site was located at East Lopez Street.
 Manuel Uytiepo aided the sisters in finishing the building.
 In spite of the interruption of the Revolution of 1896, the new Colegio de San Jose was inaugurated on March 19, 1896.

 Along with the reconstruction of the building was the organization of the administration, re-examination of the education objectives, and adoption of new methods to suit the needs of the students.
 The curriculum included Reading, History, Writing, Arithmetic, Spanish Grammar, Practical Arts, and Religious and Moral Training.
 The emphasis was Christian formation and Christian manners and right conduct.

 On September 14, 1917, five of the Sisters from Colegio de San Jose started the Colegio del Sagrado Corazon de Jesus in Iloilo City proper.

 In 1926, the college was allowed to grant high school diplomas.
 Later on, it offered college courses like Music, Teacher Education, Secretarial and Commerce.
 Colegio de San Jose, the oldest school for girls in Western Visayas, had a complete library, a school of music, plus complete courses from pre-elementary to college.